ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This specification does not mandate a specific throttling behavior and implementers can adopt their preferred policies, including:

-- slowing down or preemptively back-off their request rate when approaching quota limits;
+- slowing down or pre-emptively back-off their request rate when approaching quota limits;
 - consuming all the quota according to the exposed limits and then wait.